 Eight different instructions are possible with the three-bit instruction register.
-All combinations are listed in Instruction Codes on page 19.
+All combinations are listed in Instruction Codes on page 18.
 Three of these instructions are listed as RESERVED and must not be used.
-The other five instructions are described in detail below.
+The other five instructions are described in this section in detail.